mikelangelo-project/vTorque/README.md

     - **vRDMA**: Virtual RDMA, a new type of virtio device implementing the RDMA protocol for low overhead communication between virtual machines

-- **Snap**: The open-source snap telemetry framework is specifically designed to allow data center owners dynamically instrument cloud-scale data-centers.
+- **Snap**: The open-source framework [Snap-Telemetry](http://snap-telemetry.io) designed to provide deep insights in application's workload patterns as well as live monitoring.

 - **Guest OS**: The guest operating system (or “guest OS”) is the operating system running inside each individual VM (virtual machine).
 In the MIKELANGELO architecture standard **Linux** OS is already supported as guest OS and the support for **OSv** is currently in progress.